PLM KPIs: What Metrics to Track to Measure the Success of a PLM Project

 • Average change cycle time (ECR/ECO)

-This is often the main objective of a PLM project: to accelerate innovation.
+This is often the primary objective of a PLM project: accelerating innovation.

 Key indicators:

-• Average time between idea and product launch
+• Average time from concept to product launch

-These metrics have a direct impact on competitiveness.
+These PLM metrics have a direct impact on competitiveness.

-• Reduced costs associated with product errors and non-conformances
+• Reduction in costs related to product errors and non-conformances

 Adoption indicators: